-One of the important step to take when thinking of How to start a small business is to pick the form of business organisation you want.
+One of the important step to take when thinking of How to start a small business is to pick the form of business organization you want.
 Different forms of business confer different legal securities to the owner when it comes to liabilities of the debts from the business.
 Other differences lies in their method of paying tax.

 Therefore it is prudent to make the right choice of form of business organization that will fit with the type of business you will want to start.